 Luggage and showing you to your room

 This very much goes against our warm, welsh, welcoming nature and customer service standards, but for the forsee able future we will be providing guests with directions to their room and will be unable to store any luggage.
-We always usually offer to carry guests luggage to their room but will be refraining from doing so in order to maintain adequate social distancing.
+We always usually offer to carry guests luggage to their room but will be refraining from doing so in order to maintain adequate physical distancing.
 However, if you require a bit of extra help then do please let us know before you arrive and we will be delighted to assist in any way that we can.

 Our bar, sunroom, drawing room and restaurant will have further enhanced cleaning procedures to include extensive cleaning of high touch areas and shared surfaces throughout the day.